 Like Chuck Connors, Rock Hudson fit a type during his heyday.
 He could routinely be found in light-hearted comedies opposite Doris Day, the ones where Tony Randall was always in the supporting cast.
 The most notable title from that formula is Pillow Talk, a film credited as creating the blueprint for the modern romantic comedy.
 In it, Hudson is a playboy who ropes in Doris Day by pretending to be a humble Texan.
 When the illusion is shattered, Hudson pretty much says, “yeah, our entire relationship has been a lie…wanna get married?”
 And like every woman onscreen then, the mention of marriage completely erases Doris Day’s memory, and she says yes, roll credits.
 It really makes you wonder what sketchy shit your grandpa did to get your grandmother into bed.

-Rock Hudson isn’t the only notable face in Pretty Maids, there’s even more performers who made me say “they once guest starred on The Carol Burnett Show!”
+Rock Hudson isn’t the only notable face in Pretty Maids, there are even more performers who made me say “they once guest-starred on The Carol Burnett Show!”

 Telly Savalas, two years prior to Kojak‘s premiere, plays a cool police captain.
 Few people capture how unpredictable the 1970s were like Telly Savalas.
 He was a balding man in his 50s with a dad bod who had a better chance of getting laid than every blonde man in his 20s who visited the gym daily.
 Even homophobes looked at the way this man sucked on lollipops and let out a shuddering breath like Scotty the first time he saw Dirk Diggler unzip in Boogie Nights.